coreyMerritt/application-aggregator/README.md

 ### Configuration

-All major options—platform selection, filters, credentials, etc.—are managed through:
+All major options (platform selection, filters, credentials, etc.) are managed through:

 - `config.yml`: Your main settings file
-- `config_model.yml`: Schema to guide valid configuration
+- `config_model.yml`: Schema to guide valid configuration (This will be copied to "config.yml" when running ./install.sh)

 Make sure to read and customize these files before running.